 This task determined whether existing design principles, guidance, tools, methods, etc., could have prevented the faults listed in Task 1 (had they been applied), or whether they might have even contributed to these faults.
-It also developed appropriate risk assessment methods in light of these the diversification of the training data used for detecting aerial objects, especially at significant distances.
-Detecting small aerial objects at extended ranges poses a significant challenge.
+It also developed appropriate risk assessment methods in light of these findings.